zaoyang/30-days-of-vue/day-07/day-07.cq.md

 By being able to directly update our application and monitor data changes (and vice-versa), the Vue Devtools is an especially useful tool for debugging Vue apps.

-The Vue Devtools also offers a lot more capabilities like being able to track Custom Events, inspect the props (data) being passed from one component to its child and conduct time travel debugging in a Vuex integrated app.
-We’ll be discussing these features when we start to investigate the relevant concept in the course.
+The Vue Devtools also offers a lot more capabilities like being able to track Custom Events, inspect props (data) being passed from one component to its child, and conduct time travel debugging in a Vuex integrated app.
+We’ll be discussing these features when we investigate the relevant concepts in the course.

 Congrats on getting through the first week!
 In the next coming sections, we’ll be taking a deeper dive into the Vue instance.